 Now, let’s talk about the various ways you can reheat meatloaf.

 How To Reheat Meatloaf In An Oven or Toaster Oven

 Step One: Make sure your oven rack is in the center and then preheat your oven to 250° F unless it happens to cook fast then preheat to 225° F.

 Step Two: Place your leftover meatloaf in a shallow baking dish with a tablespoon or two of water or beef broth.
 You want a little liquid but don’t overdo it.
 You don’t want soggy meat.

-Step Three: Insert a thermometer into the center of the meatloaf and then cover with aluminum foil.
+Step Three: Insert an oven-safe thermometer into the center of the meatloaf and then cover with aluminum foil.
 Set your thermometer to 165°F.

 Step Four: Carefully remove from the oven once the internal temperature reaches 165° F.

 Because all ovens cook differently and meatloaves vary in thickness, it is important that you use a thermometer to determine when your meatloaf is warmed up and don’t just reheat for 20 or 25 minutes.